g-leech/argmin-gravitas/_posts/2018-08-27-browser-hardening.markdown

 #### Attack: Ads

-This one is arguable: after all, the current web economy couldn't exist without ads.
-My response is that I precommit to using any micropayment solution that people can get to work.
+This one is arguable: the current web economy couldn't exist without ads.
+My response is to precommit to using any micropayment solution that people can get to work.
 Also to actually buy things from creators I like.
 In the meantime no-one gets to spam me with gigabytes of unwanted content and follow me around.

 But besides being ugly, besides following you without your consent, they take your time. <a href="{{hulce}}">Two-thirds</a> of all script execution time is due to third-party scripts, mostly ads and trackers.
 My own network analytics say that 12% of all my requests are to ad servers.
 This is hours of your life per year. <a href="#fn:1" id="fnref:1">1</a>

 Everyone knows <a href="{{abp}}">this solution</a>, but a better solution takes a bit of work.

 <a href="{{troy}}">The best thing</a> to do against ads at present is a <a href="{{hole}}">Pi-hole</a>, a tiny DNS server in your house.
 This stops ads at the source, for every device in your house at once.
 You can get <a href="{{pi}}">a Raspberry Pi</a> for $30, and it takes about 30 mins to set up as a Pi-hole.

 (Note that Chrome and Edge users need DNS-level blocking, since Google <a href="{{googblocked}}">is/was going to block</a> uBlock.)

 Because the internet is a Red Queen hellscape, we should expect this to gradually stop working over the next few years.
-Ads can avoid your DNS block in <a href="{{hell}}">a variety of ways</a>, up to and including them implementing their own custom domain-over-HTTPS protocol. <i>La lotta continua.</i>
+Ads can avoid a DNS block in <a href="{{hell}}">a variety of ways</a>, up to and including them implementing their own custom domain-over-HTTPS protocol. <i>La lotta continua.</i>

 <!-- (Alternatively, there's the fun option: